mmmorris1975/py-aws-runas/README.md

 using a particular set of permissions.

 ## Requirements
-Tested on python 2.7 and python 3 boto3 python library
+  - Tested on python 2.7 and python 3
+  - boto3 python library (`pip install -r requirements.txt` if necessary)

 ## Usage
 ```